DefactoSoftware/propaganda/README.md

 Set the time (replace time format by actual date/time):
 `sudo ./rtc-pi YYYYMMDDhhmmss`

-### Syncing PI clock with module
 A RTC module would be useless on the PI without using it to retrieve the right clock at the right time.
 And the PI needs a clock the most at boot.

-The simplest method would be to edit **/etc/rc.local** and add a call to the compiled rtc-pi binary.

-But to read a valid clock from the module we require it to have the correct time set beforehand.
+To read a valid clock from the module we require it to have the correct time set beforehand.
 For this we can use the same binary to save the correct time (obtained most likely via NTP) on a previous shutdown.

 For this, create a new file (let’s call it **savetime**) in **/etc/init.d** with the following content: